hannah-analyst/DataScienceProject/README.md

 There is only 'increase' in this data - the meat supply only increases, which realistically is expected anyway between these two timeframes as global population expanded.
 However there is no 'decrease' for the model to pick up on and train with, which gives no accountability of the fact that meat supply may yet start to drop as we realise we need to eat less of it.

 I would recommend that this experiment be repeated in several decades or later, as it would be interesting to analyse what the data looks like if the number of those following vegan diets does indeed increase...
 It would also be interesting to build a predictive model that includes all of the countries in the original dataset.
-It is possible that there are more fluctiations year-on-year among certain countries, and if a model were deemed accurate enough then it could be used as a method to determine where should be targeted for meat reducing initiatives.
+It is possible that there are more fluctuations year-on-year among certain countries, and if a model were deemed accurate enough then it could be used as a method to determine where should be targeted for meat reducing initiatives.